800 West Baltimore St.

 Our current research interests include:

 Physiological roles of membrane anchored serine proteases in cell biology, cancer and angiogenesis.
-A focus is the function of Testisin during sperm maturation and angiogenesis and its contribution to ovarian cancer malignancy.
+A focus is the function of Testisin in angiogenesis and its contribution to ovarian cancer malignancy.

-Mechanisms associated with protease-activated receptor signaling during inflammation and in the control of membrane barrier function.
+Mechanisms associated with protease-activated receptor signaling during inflammation and in endothelial and epithelial barrier functions.

-Marguerite Buzza (C. J. Martin Fellow, Australia); Research Associate
+- Marguerite Buzza, PhD, (C. J. Martin Fellow, Australia); Research Associate

 Hooper, J.D., Scarman, A.L., Clarke, B., Normyle, J.F., and Antalis, T.M.
 (2000) The mosaic transmembrane serine protease corin is expressed in heart myocytes.
 Eur.
 J. Biochem.
 267(23), 6931-6937.